shivay-couchbase/c3fest-workshop/README.md

 ## How to Contribute:
 - If you wish to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request for review.

----

-This README provides a comprehensive guide on setting up the Couchbase connection, defining environment variables, and running the project.
-It also outlines the project's description, technologies used, usage instructions, and how to contribute.
-Feel free to reach out for any further assistance or clarification.